olivermeyer/argus/README.md

 ## Where does Argus run?
 As of today, Argus runs on a small AWS EC2 instance.
-Argus can accomplish one task: he can `crawl_async` a Discogs user's wantlist.
+Argus can accomplish one task: he can `crawl_wantlist`, which... crawls a Discogs user's wantlist.
 He does this every so often, as defined by the EC2's root crontab.

+### List scraper
+Argus comes with a neat little utility which, given a list ID, will return the sellers with the most listings for releases in that list.
+Usage example below:

+   make bash-dev
+   AWS_PROFILE=perso python main.py scrape-list --user om93-wants --list_id 574693

 ## DB
 Argus uses SQLite and uses a .db file in `/usr/local/argus/data/`.